kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/action-and-interaction/project.md

 **Due date: Sunday, May 15**
 <aside>

-👥 This is a team project.
+👥 **This is a team project**.
 Find a teammate (or two teammates, for a maximum of three students per team) from your squad, and schedule time to work on the project together.

 </aside>